brendenlake/archive-CCM-site/README.md

 ## Pre-requisites
 - Math: If you had linear algebra and calculus as an undergrad, or if you have taken Math Tools in the psychology department, you will be in the best position for approach the material.
 We will, when needed, review some of the basic technical concepts in lab.
-- Programming: For the homework/assignments, we will assume some basic familiarity with programming in Python or Matlab.
-If you are interested in the above topics and the programming is the main hang up, please consider enrolling.
-Again, we will review some of the programming basics in lab.
-An effort will be made to adjust the assignments to people's individual (and hopefully diverse) backgrounds as much as possible.
+- Programming:For the homework/assignments, we will assume some basic familiarity with programming in Python using the Jupyter Notebook system (http://jupyter.org).
+We will review some of the programming basics in lab.
+This is a link to helpful tutorial for learning the basics of Python: http://openbookproject.net/thinkcs/python/english2e/ .

 ## Grading
 The final grade is based on homeworks (50%), final project (35%), and attendance/participation (15%).